microsoft/promptflow/docs/how-to-guides/faq.md

 ### The tool installed by package is not visible in the tool list in VSCode Extension

-In VSCode Extension, if you find that you have installed the tool package via `pip install [tool-package-name]` but you can't see the tool in the tool list as below:
+In VSCode Extension, sometimes you have installed the tool package via `pip install [tool-package-name]` but you didn't see the tool in the tool list as below:

 ![The tool list in VScode extension](../media/how-to-guides/vscode-tool-list.png)